 BADA members specialise in every field of fine art and antiques.
 Our online Dealer Search is a good starting point to find a suitable dealer.

 Always ask for a detailed description with your valuation.
 This will enable you to compare notes from different dealers.

 It will also help to protect you against any unscrupulous dealers who might otherwise offer you below market value.

 Hidden costs of selling antiques

 Whether you choose to sell to a dealer or to an auction house, remember they will need to make a profit too.

-Selling antiques to a dealer means you usually get paid immediately and the dealer will factor a profit into their purchase price.
+Selling antiques to a dealer means you usually get paid immediately.
+The dealer can also factor a profit into their purchase price.

-Alternatively, if you sell at auction, you will have to pay vendors’ commission and catalogue fees which will eat up a significant percentage of the hammer price.
+If you choose to sell at auction you will have to pay vendors’ commission and catalogue fees.
+This can swallow up a significant percentage of the hammer price.

 Never consider selling antiques to ‘dealers’ who call at your door on the off-chance that you have something to sell.

-Reputable dealers never make unsolicited anquiries and it is most unlikely that you will receive a good deal.
+Reputable dealers never make unsolicited enquiries.
+It is most unlikely that you will receive a good deal.